 Admissions staff members offer these additional suggestions:

-• Connect with other parents as part of the Parents Association.
+- Connect with other parents as part of the Parent and Family Network.